teyc/debug.coreclr.docker/README.md

 ## In a hurry?

-Instructions for trying out the sample are at the bottom of this post.
+Instructions for trying out the sample are [here](RunTheDemo.md)

+Implementing this in your project?
+Here's a [checklist](Checklist.md)

 ## Background